Selling used items online or locally is a great way to make extra money on the side from home!

-So I went to an auction a couple years ago, at it there were a bunch of “furniture sellers” that had brick & mortar stores.
+So I went to an auction a couple of years ago, at it, there were a bunch of “furniture sellers” that had brick & mortar stores.

 In the preview, I spotted this table base.
 I knew right away what it was because that style is timeless Herman Miller.
 Problem was, no one else knew this…